 After Google's August 1 algorithm update, our clients with topic cluster strategies saw a 20 to 60 percent increase in organic traffic in just 30 days.

-Here’s an example of one ecommerce company that allowed Human Marketing to take over its content strategy starting in August of 2015.
+Here’s an example of one ecommerce company that allowed Human to take over its content strategy starting in August of 2015.